James Wilkinson: Last years

-After the end of his military career, Wilkinson was appointed as U.S. Envoy to Mexico.
+After the end of his military career, Wilkinson was appointed U.S. Envoy to Mexico.
 This was during the period of the Mexican War of Independence against Spain, which was won in 1821.
 In that year, Wilkinson requested a Texas land grant.
-While awaiting the Mexican government's approval of his land scheme, Wilkinson died in Mexico City on December 28, 1825, at the age of 68.
+While awaiting the Mexican government's approval of his land scheme, and attempting to be appointed the first U.S. Minister to Mexico, Wilkinson died in Mexico City on December 28, 1825, at the age of 68.
 He was buried in Mexico City.